universal-meaning-map/ipld-mindmap-old-readme/README.md

 ## Mindmap
 We like the idea of mindmap, a tool that allows to organize information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.

 [The wikpedia entry](https://en.wikipedia.org/wiki/Mind_map) says that mindmaps are hierachial and around a single concept.
-We don't care about that.
+Our aproach is more generic.
+We want a tool to organize our brain, and this implies non hierachical structures.

 ## Original specs